 Before you start flaming me for having two books in one, hear me out.

-Even though these books have different authors who didn’t work together, they both discuss one part of a whole idea.
+Even though these books have different authors who didn’t work together, they both discuss one half of a whole idea.

 For example, have you ever heard that criminal gangs are drugging people and stealing their kidneys?

 If you have, I have some good news for you.
 For one, your kidneys aren’t at risk of getting stolen.
 This “idea” is a myth.

 But it’s been spread faster then the clap at a Las Vegas strip club.

 And unlike the clap, it actually has stuck with people.

 While Words That Work deals with being understood, these two books address how to make those same words be unforgettable.

 The concepts you can learn from these two books make dating effortless.
 You’ll be able to communicate your ideas in a way where they stick to the women you’re dating like glue.